Visiting our Nature Reserves

 • Swimming is not permitted on any of our nature reserves at any time of year.
 These sites are managed for nature and swimming is high likely to cause disturbance to the wildlife we work hard to protect.

-• Dogs permitted in some areas under close control and on a lead around livestock - especially in lambing season (read more about dogs on reserves)
+• Dogs on leads (read more about dogs on reserves)

 • Leave gates and property as you find them